Software specific classification basics

 At the same time, the GUID or Globally Unique Identifier is no longer important in the context of CCI, because our unique identifier will be precisely the name of the property of the CCI itself (2 letters + 3 numbers, see the introductory part above).
 In general, it is recommended that we first have these properties in the project and set them up in a way that determines where these properties are displayed.

 However, those properties that are not directly related to classification / identification are included under the Data section (even if the property itself would rather fit under another category that Autodesk Revit offers).
 In this case, it is easier to find them, because they are all in one place.
-It is worth noting that in the downloadable Autodesk Revit project template, not all properties are filtered in detail in terms of element categories, so you may find a property in the window part that is not filled anyway.
-But in newer versions of the template, this is definitely done so that excessive features are not displayed.
-This can also be done by anyone by editing the list of categories for a specific parameter (previously shown in the CCI code example of a built space).

 The Picklist button (top left) may not be visible at first launch.